PublicisSapient/PSknowHOW/mongodb/README.md

-# Open source PsKnowHOW MongoDB
+# Open source PSknowHOW MongoDB

 Kpidashboard application using MongoDB-4.4.1 to save the processor's data.
 Each processor accessing data from source and transforming and pushing it in mongodb.